 Subject Matter Experts (SMEs) are community members who utilize their expertise to vet submitted content topic ideas.
 In general, SMEs look to assess these ideas for relevance and priority.
 SMEs may also be contacted by Content Creators as the content is being developed, requesting additional information and/or assistance to create accurate and informative content.

-All new Topic Ideas are created as a GitHubGitHubGitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
+Some of the team’s GitHubGitHubGitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ issue on the Learn GitHub repository using the Topic Ideas GitHub issue Template.
-Once submitted, issues are automatically added to the LearnWP Topic Vetting project board.
-Issues are first triaged for spam/duplicates etc. by Administrators (Admins) before landing in the “Awaiting Vetting” column for SMEs.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ processes have been updated since the recording of this video.
+Please follow the steps below, which have been updated to reflect these changes.

 Topic submitters are asked to fill out as much of the information in the GitHub issue as possible.
 However, as ideas are submitted from a wide audience, details may vary depending on the issue.
 SMEs are tasked with: